Rigid Invariant Sliced Wasserstein via Independent Embeddings: Introduction

+Interpretable machine learning methods have been developed across a wide range of modalities \citep{rudin2021interpretablemachinelearningfundamental, heile2025context}.
+Our distance is also interpretable in a structural sense: it decomposes comparison into explicit matches between embedded components across distributions.
+In this respect, it is related in spirit to prototype-based models in vision, such as ProtoPNet \citep{chen2019lookslikethatdeep, donnelly2024deformableprotopnetinterpretableimage}, which make predictions by scoring similarity to learned components.

+Motivated by this trade-off between invariance and computational tractability, we introduce a new distance that achieves rigid invariance while remaining computable in polynomial time and scalable to large datasets.

-Our proposed method retains the efficiency of projection-based OT while separating the invariance problem from the transport computation entirely.
-This requires computing a geometry-aware coordinate system for each dataset, aligning these coordinates across datasets, and quantifying their agreement.
-Our method preserves the geometric sensitivity of OT, achieves rigid invariance, and scales efficiently to large sample sizes. \paragraph{Contributions.} Our main contributions are: \begin{itemize} \item[(i)] We introduce \textbf{RISWIE}, a sliced transport distance that combines data-dependent embeddings with optimal signed-permutation alignment to compare measures up to rigid transformations at near-linear cost in the size of the empirical measures. \item[(ii)] We establish theoretical guarantees, including rigid invariance, the pseudometric property, closed-form expressions for Gaussian measures, and explicit bounds relating RISWIE to Gromov–Wasserstein. \item[(iii)] We demonstrate empirical dimension-independent finite-sample convergence for bias and variance. \item[(iv)] We show that RISWIE achieves state-of-the-art runtime with essentially no accuracy tradeoffs in shape partitioning, clustering, and alignment benchmarks. \end{itemize}
+\paragraph{Contributions.} Our main contributions are: \begin{itemize} \item[(i)] We introduce \textbf{RISWIE}, a sliced transport distance that combines data-dependent embeddings with optimal signed-permutation alignment to compare measures up to rigid transformations at nearly linear cost in the size of the empirical measures. \item[(ii)] We establish theoretical guarantees, including rigid invariance, the pseudometric property, closed-form expressions for Gaussian measures, and explicit bounds relating RISWIE to Gromov--Wasserstein. \item[(iii)] We demonstrate empirical, dimension-independent finite-sample convergence for bias and variance. \item[(iv)] We show that RISWIE achieves state-of-the-art runtime with essentially no accuracy tradeoffs in shape partitioning, clustering, and alignment benchmarks. \end{itemize}

-The remainder of the paper is organized as follows.
-Section \ref{section:background} reviews optimal transport and existing techniques.
-Section~\ref{section:problem} formalizes the problem setting and introduces our proposed distance function.
-Section~\ref{section:theory} establishes its invariance and pseudometric properties, derives closed-form expressions in special cases, and bounds its relationship to Gromov–Wasserstein.
-Section~\ref{section:stats} discusses RISWIE's statistical behavior in relation to other optimal transport distances.
-Section~\ref{section:experiments} presents synthetic and real-data experiments illustrating the utility of the method, and Section~\ref{section:discussion} concludes with a discussion of limitations, extensions, and open questions.